miguelrodriguezp99/easytype/README.md

 ## Introduction

+Up to date, this is what I consider my best project and the most challenging one to execute.
 Easytype is an application that clones the famous typing website Monkeytype.
 In this project, I recreated this incredible page, originally built in native JavaScript, and implemented it in React.
 It has been quite a challenge due to the lack of specific information for building a page of this type, which made the process very complicated.
 Additionally, even though Monkeytype is an open-source project, transforming all that native JavaScript code into a fully React-based project has been dizzying.
 However, it has been a challenge that has allowed me to learn a lot.

 ## Features